CovertLab/wcEcoli/environment/README.md

 6. Finally, run this in a separate "command" tab to start the simulation clock:

-   `> python -m environment.boot trigger --id lattice`
+   `> python -m environment.control trigger --id lattice`

 7. To stop the simulation, run `shutdown` in the command tab:

-   `> python -m environment.boot shutdown --id lattice`
+   `> python -m environment.control shutdown --id lattice`

 ## Agent Shepherd

-The current way to start the simulation is to use the agent shepherd, which will manage the spawning and removal of agents as subprocesses rather than launching each in its own tab.
+The current way to start the simulation is to use the agent Shepherd, which will manage the spawning and removal of agents as subprocesses rather than launching each in its own tab.

 Clone the [CovertLab/shepherd](https://github.com/CovertLab/shepherd) repo and run: